Skip to content

-Program Design: Project teams comprise of not-for-profit MA institutions collaborating with at least one Massachusetts life science company to solve pressing life science questions around women’s health.
+Program Design: Project teams are composed of not-for-profit MA institutions collaborating with at least one Massachusetts life science company to solve pressing life science questions around women’s health.
 The following list is not meant to be exhaustive but rather representative of the types of pertinent healthcare issues that can particularly benefit from discovery and innovation: endometriosis, menopause, osteoporosis, urinary incontinence, drug metabolism and dosing, multiple sclerosis, lupus, thyroid diseases, heart attack, IBS, uterine fibroids, ovarian cysts, fertility, birth control, preeclampsia, gestational diabetes, drug excretion during breastfeeding, depression, etc.

-- For-profit partner provides salary support for at least one new postdoctoral scientist to be appointed at both the not-for-profit and industry partner, as well as other financial and in-kind contributions (equipment donations, salaries, reagents etc.) to leverage MLSC capital dollars
+• For-profit partner provides salary support for at least one new postdoctoral scientist to be appointed at both the not-for-profit and industry partner, as well as other financial and in-kind contributions (equipment donations, salaries, reagents etc.) to leverage MLSC capital dollars.

-- Projects should be completed within 2-3 years post grant award
+• Projects should be completed within 2-3 years post grant award.

 Program Eligibility